SmalkiGroove/heroes-expansion/doc/HEROES.md

 __ORLANDO :__
 Conqueror - Warlock

-- Victories provide hero bonus Experience and Golds based on the value of defeated army.
+- Victories provide hero a considerable amount of additional experience and golds based on the value of defeated army.
 - When standing in an Inferno town's gate at the start of the day, the hero can complete a building in exchange for Golds.
 Original Wood and Ore costs are converted to 250 Golds cost each, and other resources to double this value.

 Starting Skills